sirigadipudi/sirigadipudi/skills.md

 * Time series forecasting using machine learning and econometrics.
 * Social networks for business and policy applications [[Link to my paper](https://ieeexplore.ieee.org/document/8960302)].

-What am I looking for in a job: Any role which is quantitative and helps me learn new stuff.
+What I like in a job: Any role which is quantitative and helps me learn new stuff.
 I aspire to be surrounded by people who are smarter and more knowledgable than me.

-Sample of roles I like: Data Scientist, Econometrician, Quantitative Researcher, Operations Research Analyst, Statistical Programmer, Data Analyst, Revenue Management Analyst, Pricing Analyst.